roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "Rapha-san and Ohan are such a love birds, are they not?
 Flirting in a broad daylight."
-"That's right- I wish they were a little more restrained."
+"That's right-.
+I wish they were a little more restrained."

 Yuuyami gently brushed Lydia's head.
 Lydia rubbed her cheeks within  Yuuyami's bosom.